 speaker

 Chief Financial Officer

-Thanks.
-There's going to be a lot of those.
-Okay.
-So first, let me start out with the difference between revenue recognizing and then vials shipped or doses shipped as we disclosed it.
+Need to be a lot of those.
+Okay, so first let me start out with the difference between revenue recognizing and then vials shipped or doses shipped as we disclose it.
 So the first thing is we recognize revenue when a dose is shipped to the distributor.
 That's not what we're disclosing to you in terms of vials shipped or doses shipped.
 That's from the distributor to the doctor.
-So those are disconnected and you can't back into the price, the net price that way.
-Okay?
+So those are disconnected and you can't back into the price, the net price that way, okay?
 So that's the first thing.
 And we talked about some of the inventory dynamics that changed how those ordering patterns were happening for the physician from the distributor.
 Again, that's what we disclosed, but that's not what the revenue recognition comes from.
 So I hope that answers your question.
-But from a gross to net perspective, we were on the low end of the 25% range this quarter.
-And it does fluctuate.
-We obviously gave the guidance that through the end of the year, it would be between 20% and 25% or low to mid-20s.
+But from a gross-to-net perspective, we were on the low end of the 20% to 25% range this quarter, and it does fluctuate.
+We obviously gave the guidance that through the you know, low to mid-20s.

+speaker